 There are many different sensations your baby will experience and you can fine-tune your ear to know which one you are hearing.

-This type of cry is usually very sharp with lots of tears, often leaving a baby breathless for a few seconds, depending on the level and duration of pain.
+Crying because of pain sounds usually very sharp with lots of tears, often leaving a baby breathless for a few seconds, depending on the level and duration of pain.

 The full force screaming is often accompanied by flexed limbs and closed eyes.